peymannj/SofthouseMediatR/README.md

 2- A message with a specific rout will be published.

-3- Message broker (RabbitMQ) receives the message and rout it to a corresponding consumer.
+3- Message broker (RabbitMQ) receives the message and routs it to a corresponding consumer.

 4- The received message will be processed and an email will be created and send out.